Mohammedsabeel063/mern-dashboard-assignment/README.md

-# 📊 React Dashboard - Extraordinary UI Edition
+📊  MERN Stack Dashboard - Extraordinary Edition

 > A modern, responsive, and extraordinary dashboard application built with React, TypeScript, and Tailwind CSS.
 > This project goes beyond a standard assignment—delivering innovation, elegant UI, and user-focused design.